Sam & Mark

-Sam Nixon and Mark Rhodes, known collectively as Sam & Mark, are an English popular music and television presenting duo.
+Sam Nixon and Mark Rhodes, known collectively as Sam & Mark or Smark, are an English popular music and television presenting duo.
 They previously competed on the second series of Pop Idol in 2003, in which they finished third and second, respectively, behind winner Michelle McManus.
 Since then, Sam & Mark have had a successful career in radio and television in the UK.

 Music career

 Sam Nixon and Mark Rhodes competed on the second series of Pop Idol in 2003.
 Nixon finished third, while Rhodes came second behind winner Michelle McManus.
 After Pop Idol, they decided to form a duo, and signed with manager Simon Fuller.
 Sam & Mark released a cover of The Beatles' "With a Little Help from My Friends" as a single on Fuller's label S. The song entered the UK Singles Chart at No. 1.

 However, their follow-up single, "The Sun Has Come Your Way", released by UMTV, reached only number 19.
 Consequently, the pair, while working for CBBC, were informed that they were no longer allowed to release music, as Sam and Mark had signed a deal with Fearne Cotton for a period of two years to perform both live and pre-recorded shows.
 This resulted in Fuller signing the duo out of their label and contracts, as they were concentrating on children's shows on CBBC.